 I hope you found the answers you were looking for.
 Otherwise, feel free to write about your issues in the comments or even contact me directly.

-Subscribe to my Twitter account to stay updated with new posts and tweets on things I learn or do.
+Don’t forget to follow me on LinkedIn to stay updated with new posts and tweets on things I learn or do.

 Thank you for your attention; see you in the next one!